-In these two related cases, a group of states and localities and a group of non-profit organizations have sued various federal offices and officers to challenge a memorandum that the President issued to establish "the policy of the United States to exclude" illegal aliens from the apportionment base "to the extent feasible and to the maximum extent of the President's discretion under the law."
-Excluding Illegal Aliens From the Apportionment Base Following the 2020 Census, 85 Fed.
-Reg.
-44,679, 44,680 (July 23, 2020).
-Plaintiffs have moved for partial summary judgment or, alternatively, for a preliminary injunction; defendants have cross-moved to dismiss.
+In two related cases below, a group of states and localities and a group of non-profit organizations (collectively, "Plaintiffs") have sued various federal offices and officers (collectively, the "Government") to challenge a memorandum that the President issued to establish "the policy of the United States to exclude" illegal aliens from the apportionment base "to the extent feasible and to the maximum extent of the President's discretion under the law."
+Excluding

-1 Consistent with FED.
-R. APP.
-P. 29(a)(4)(E), counsel for amicus curiae authored the motion and brief in whole, and no counsel for a party authored the brief in whole or in part, nor did any person or entity, other than the amicus and its counsel, make a monetary contribution to preparation or submission of the brief.
+1 Amicus files this brief with all parties' written consent.
+Pursuant to Rule 37.6, counsel for amicus authored this brief in whole, no party's counsel authored this brief in whole or in part, and no person or entity- other than amicus and its counsel- contributed monetarily to preparing or submitting the brief.